Golden Grail Technology (OTC: - GuruFocus.com

 PR Newswire

 WESTON, Fla., Nov.
-1, 2022 /PRNewswire/ -- Golden Grail Technology (OTC: GOGY) www.GoldenGrailBeverages.com is a fast-growing company with a strategic mission to innovate, build and streamline the growth of its beverage portfolio through fiscally responsible investing is pleased to announce that sales of KOZ Water on the West Coast have increased by over 75% for the period from June 2022 to September 2022.
-In conjunction with growing national demand, KOZ Water is now available for direct-to-consumer purchase via Amazon Prime.
-Golden Grail acquired KOZ Water, a premium purified and pH balanced water packaged in completely plastic-free 12oz can, in June of this year.
+3, 2022 /PRNewswire/ -- Golden Grail Technology (OTC: GOGY) www.GoldenGrailBeverages.com is a fast-growing company with a strategic mission to innovate, build and streamline the growth of its beverage portfolio through fiscally responsible investing is pleased to announce that Lindsay Eshelman has been appointed chief operating officer, effective October 18, 2022.
+Eshelman, a seasoned expert in beverage leadership, is and has been a consultant on the company's leadership team.

-"We believe consumers are increasingly looking to reduce their use of plastic water bottles and KOZ Water offers a plastic free single use option said Steven Hoffman, CEO, Golden Grail.
-By offering a plastic free option direct to consumers we hope to both reduce plastic pollution and increase revenues."
+As COO, Eshelman will take primary responsibility for accelerating operational performance and the transformation of the company's business model to align with the company ethics of moving towards sustainability and functionality in the beverage sector.

-Despite efforts to encourage recycling in cities across the country, plastic bottles used for soda and water are rarely recycled, research shows, and the U.S. was the 20th biggest contributor to plastic waste in the oceans (out of 192 countries) as a result, in part, of our thirst for bottled beverages.
-Aluminum, meanwhile, has emerged as a major competitor to plastic bottles according to data from the International Bottled Water Association.
+'Lindsay is a true innovator.
+She has demonstrated the ability to be a forward thinker and operator in beverage and manage sustainable development, foster talented teams, and integrate cost effective production, all while consistently delivering strong results,' said Steven Hoffman, Golden Grail's CEO.
+'As COO, Lindsay will work closely on driving operational performance, accelerate the execution of our strategy, and help us gain efficiencies that lead to faster growth.'

 Golden Grail Technology (OTC: GOGY) www.GoldenGrailBeverages.com is a fast-growing company with a strategic mission to innovate, build and streamline the growth of its beverage portfolio through fiscally responsible investing.
 The company targets brands that have a proven sales history, loyal consumer following, retail presence and strong value proposition who need assistance to get to the next few levels.
 Golden Grail has been actively acquiring brands within emerging and growing beverage categories.
 Our robust product offerings include Spider Energy Drink, Trevi Fruit Essence Water, Tickle Water for kids, Sketch Can for Tweens, Cause Water & KOZ Water helping reduce global plastic pollution and Scorpion Energy Hemp/CBD.